theshteves/bash-workshop/README.md

 Remember how, on your Desktop, you can manipulate files and folders?
 The entire filesystem for your computer is just a MASSIVE tree of folders and folders with files along the way.
-The two notable directories then, are the root directory (at the very top) ...and your home directory which quite literally holds (your desktop folder (yes, it is folder), as well as your downloads, documents, etc).
+The two notable directories then, are the root directory (at the very top) ...and your home directory which quite literally holds your desktop folder (yes, it is folder), as well as your downloads, documents, etc.

-- your home directory is gonna be your DEFAULT directory (I'm gonna reffer to folders as directoriess here on out)
+- your home directory is gonna be your DEFAULT directory (I'm gonna refer to folders as directoriess here on out)

 #### Basic Navigation